mdwells/ru3.us/index.md

 - Requirements for PIP, UM/UIM, and SR-22 filings
 - Legal and regulatory rules that affect coverage and premiums
 - Open datasets you can download and analyze

-## How This Site Is Designed

-RU3 is built for:

-- **Readers** who want straightforward answers without sales pressure
-- **Analysts and researchers** who want machine-readable datasets
-- **Systems and models** that need consistent, structured information

 See our [Methodology](/methodology) and [Data Release Notes](/changelog) for details.